federicogon/library-test/README.md

 For each book we want to show the title, authors, cover image and price.

-A book could have a base price and we could add a discount in a date range.
+A book have regular price and we could apply a discount in a date range.

 For example: